Felipe-ZC/mu-scrape/README.md

 - Pitchfork Spider breaks after 145 pages...
 (503 Error)
 - KEXP has anti-scraping measures, lets implement a scrapy-spash solution to get past this.
+- Looks like the issue is with Tor, Privoxy by itself works just fine, try and find a solution for this.
+Maybe configure Tor to act as an HTTP proxy instead of using Privoxy + Tor?